Home › Intelligence › Personnel Accountability › Beland, Ryan

 Sources

-- Atlanta Journal-Constitution — Operation Skyhawk contraband investigation (Hall allegation at Rutledge State Prison)
+- Atlanta Journal-Constitution — reporting on Operation Skyhawk contraband scheme involving Sergeant Hall at Rutledge State Prison

 Deaths attributed during tenure